 The problem with being on top of your game is you get so full of yourself that you forget to remain atop your game.
 The advent of internet technology and advance logistics have made the world a true global village, a fact that top Kenyan brands do not factor in their strategies.

-The rules are simple, you kill your competition or you will be killed.
 Not factoring in the global competitive landscape in their strategies has caused our local brands to decry protection from the government.
-Theodore Levitt in his article Marketing Myopia points out to such brands that are too focussed on their product and not the solution they provide.
+Theodore Levitt in his article Marketing Myopia points out to such brands that are too focused on their product and not the solution they provide.
 Eveready fits the bill, a company providing energy solutions but rather fixated on its product, the dry cell battery.
 Of course they cried out to the government to protect the “industry” which is rather the product.
 Why should Kenyans bare the cost of their inefficiencies?
 Competition from cheaper albeit low quality (of course Kenyans will go for the cheaper product first) dry cells from China has led to the closure of the factory.

 Was their opportunity for the brand to provide far superior solutions?
 Affirmative.
 There were large scale opportunities now being exploited by international brands in this very market.
 Solar solutions is a good example, Lithium Ion batteries that could act as replacements for the millions of cellphones and other electronic devices.